 Helping Benefit Plan Sponsors Fulfill Fiduciary Duties

-Scrutiny of employee benefit plans by the U.S. Department of Labor (DOL), Internal Revenue Service (IRS) and the governing body of the Employee Retirement Income Security Act of 1974 (ERISA) has intensified in recent years.
-The primary focus of these agencies is to ensure plan sponsors are meeting their fiduciary responsibilities to the plan’s participants.
-If the plan sponsor fails to meet those responsibilities, the sponsor may be personally liable for restoring losses and/or paying steep penalties and fines.
+The U.S. Department of Labor and Internal Revenue Service have intensified their scrutiny of employee benefit plans in recent years.
+The primary focus of these agencies is to ensure plan sponsors meet their fiduciary responsibilities to the plan’s participants.
+Plan sponsors who fail to meet those responsibilities may be personally liable for restoring losses and subject to steep fines and penalties.

 Complying with the Employee Retirement Income Security Act of 1974 (ERISA) and related regulations often require hiring third-party service providers with specific expertise.
 However, the plan sponsor is ultimately responsible for plan operations.
 Although you can share fiduciary responsibilities, you cannot entirely delegate them to outside service providers.

-Whether you are a CFO, your plan’s named trustee or other executive who has control over the plan’s administration, you can be held personally liable for any failure to:
+Whether you are a CFO, your plan’s named trustee or other executive with control over the plan’s administration, you can be held personally liable for any failure to: